Go to Reviews.org AU Edition

 Spectrum is one of the biggest internet service providers (ISPs) in the country, with coverage in 42 states.
 It has amazing high-speed plans with no data caps and no contracts.
 The biggest is that its prices tend to be on the higher end of the … spectrum.

-The most affordable Spectrum iWi-Fi plan is called Spectrum Internet.
+Spectrum has a spectrum of prices (ba-dum-tiss!) ranging up to $70, but the most affordable Spectrum Internet plan is called Spectrum Internet Premier.
 Here’s a glance at the details.

-This Spectrum Wi-fi plan from Charter Spectrum gives you download speeds of up to 200 Mbps.
-While your upload speeds won’t be nearly that high (because Spectrum uses mostly cable internet technology), they should still be fast enough for gaming, Zooming into a meeting, and other normal activities.
+With Charter Spectrum's internet-only Spectrum Internet® Premier plan, you can get download speeds of up to 500 Mbps* for $50 per month.
+While your upload speeds won’t be nearly that high (because Spectrum uses mostly cable internet technology).
+Spectrum speed tests averaged around 216Mbps download speed, so your speeds should still be fast enough for gaming, Zooming into a meeting, and other normal activities.

-How does Spectrum’s cheapest internet plan compare to other affordable plans?
+How does Spectrum’s cheapest Internet-only plan compare to other affordable plans?

 The best way to understand how good (or not good) Spectrum’s prices are is to look at the competition.
 We’ve put some of the cheapest plans from other popular ISPs in this chart so that you can see for yourself.